TWTom041/DiscordFS-SFTP/README.md

 - **Discord Integration:** Utilizes Discord webhooks for free storage and communication.
 - **Database Storage:** MongoDB integration through PyMongo for metadata and file management.
-- **Filesystem Operations:** Powered by pyfilesystem2 for handling OS operations in a seamless manner.
+- **Filesystem Operations:** Powered by pyfilesystem2 for seamlessly handling OS operations.
+- **CDN link renewal:** Automatically renew the link when the CDN link expires.
 - **SFTP Server:** Ability to create a secure SFTP server for file transfer and management.

 ## Prerequisites